race-on/webviz-docker/README.md

-# webviz-docker
+# Webviz lightweight Docker container

-Docker files for generating a container image with static version of webviz
+Docker file for building a container that serves a static version of webviz.
+Image available on [Docker Hub](https://hub.docker.com/repository/docker/raceon/webviz).